michkied/PloplDlaWOSP/README.md

 # PloplDlaWOŚP

-Discord bot that managed IV, V & VI PLOPŁ Aution for WOŚP (Polish charity).
+Discord bot that managed IV, V & VI PLOPŁ Autions for WOŚP (Polish charity).

 ### Verification
 - In order to participate in the auction, users need to be verified